EasyScience/EasyApp/EXAMPLES.md

 ## How to run

-### Type I Examples: BasicQml
+### Type I Examples: BasicQml (QML runtime with QML backend)

-A Python backend is not required here at all.
-A graphical QML frontend (with a mock QML backend) will be displayed using Qt `qml` viewer.
+This example consists of a graphical QML frontend and a "mock" QML backend.
+By a mock backend is meant that it only returns hardcoded values rather than providing the required functionality.
+The resulting application will be displayed using Qt `qml` viewer.

 #### Preparation